Dan Giese: Oakland Athletics

 The Oakland Athletics claimed Giese off of waivers on April 8.
 He would pitch in seven games (one start) for the Athletics, going 0-3 with a 5.32 ERA.
 On May 18, Giese was placed on the disabled list due to a nerve issue in his right elbow.
 He had season-ending Tommy John surgery in June, and was expected to miss 12 to 18 months.
 In October 2009, he was granted free agency.
 On January 27, 2010, Giese re-signed with the A's on a minor league contract.
 He began the season with the Triple-A Sacramento River Cats, making eight relief appearances while recording a 1.74 ERA before suffering a torn labrum.
 He announced his retirement after the season.

 Scouting

 In January 2014, the Yankees hired Giese as a scout.
 When Kevin Reese was promoted to director of player development in 2017, the Yankees promoted Giese to succeed Reese as director of professional scouting.

 Personal life

 Giese and his wife Shannon were married on December 28, 2001.
+Shannon was a diver at the University of San Diego.
 Their daughter Avery was born on January 7, 2006.
+She was a multiple-time junior national champion in diving and currently dives at the University of Kentucky.

+Their son, Gavin, was born on November 4, 2007.
+Gavin attended Dana Hills High School and pitched to a 1.13 ERA and 42 strikeouts as a junior.
+He was committed to the UC San Diego Tritons and a top prospect for the 2026 Major League Baseball draft.
+He was drafted in the 3rd round (85th pick) by the Tampa Bay Rays in the draft.
+He signed with the Rays for a signing bonus of $997.5 thousand on Draft Signing Deadline Day.